ctc-nt/NAGATO/README.md

 Introduction
 -------------
-NAGATO provides components for network test automation, that is based on Robot Framework.
+NAGATO provides components for network test automation.
+It is based on Robot Framework.
 The project is hosted on [GitHub](https://github.com/ctc-nt/NAGATO).

 NAGATO provides the following:
-- Robot Framework tools dedicated to automating infrastructure tests
+- Robot Framework tools for automating infrastructure tests
-- System to automatically generate tests incorporating the created tools
+- It is more correct to generate robot files for tests, not tests

 ![nagato](/images/Nagato_Scope_of_Provision.png)